mizoreto/mizoreto.github.io/_pages/about.md

 # Misc
-I enjoy photography, hiking, playing pool and chess, and spending time with my cat😼.
+I enjoy photography, hiking, playing pool and chess, and hanging out with my cat, Yuki😼.
 I also like watching movies and reading in my free time.

 📸 My photography: [@mizoreto](https://www.instagram.com/mizoreto/)